Christmas in Barcelona by JetSettingFools.com

 Street Performers in Barcelona at Christmas, Spain

-Fortunately, there are many fun ways to enhance the holiday spirit in Barcelona that don’t include discussing poo – and we are sharing a few of the best!
+Fortunately, there are many fun ways to enjoy the holiday spirit in Barcelona that don’t include discussing poo.

 During the month of December in Barcelona, the city hosts a dazzling number of musical concerts.
 From Christmas carols to Flamenco performances, Barcelona is alive and buzzing with music throughout the holiday season.